 - a.
 Applicant must perform a balloon test after a desired site location has been determined, unless the Planning Board determines it inappropriate or unnecessary with respect to Section 18.4.2.b.
 The balloon test shall be conducted continuously for 24 hours.
 The date, time, and location of this test must be advertised in a newspaper of general local circulation, 14 days prior to the test.
 In addition a mailer will be sent to each residence at the expense of the applicant, 14 days prior to the test. - Applicant must prepare and perform a construction control certification.
 All submittals, dates and times of inspections, reports and discrepancies must be reported to the Building Commissioner and the Planning Board.
 Failure to adhere to this requirement could significantly delay occupancy permits. - c.
 Existing vegetation shall be preserved to the maximum extent possible. - d.
 Any fencing used for a communications facility shall be a minimum of eight (8) feet in height and shall be of the wood stockade type. - e.
-All access roads to a communications facility shall be twelve (12) feet to fifteen(15) feet in width, depending upon terrain, and shall be composed of twelve (12) inches of compacted gravel over which is laid down a three (3)-inch layer of crushed stone. - f.
-All drainage issues as a result of a communications facility must adhere to Section 7.10 of the Rules and Regulations Governing the Subdivision of Land in Hubbardston, Massachusetts, Dated 1988, as amended. - g.
-All utility installations as a result of a communications facility must adhere to Section 7.07 of the Rules & Regulations Governing the Subdivision of Land in Hubbardston, Massachusetts, Dated 1988. - h.
-An application shall be made by a licensed carrier or shall include documentation establishing that a licensed carrier has committed to locating antennae on the tower. - i.
-A special permit as defined in zoning bylaw 7.1 -7.5 and an environmental impact study 8.1-8.4.
+All access roads to a communications facility shall be twelve (12) feet to fifteen(15) feet in width, depending upon terrain, and shall be composed of twelve (12) inches of compacted gravel over which is laid down a three (3)-inch layer of crushed stone. - All drainage issues as a result of a communications facility must adhere to Section 7.10 of the Rules and Regulations Governing the Subdivision of Land in Hubbardston, Massachusetts, Dated 1988. - g.
+All utility installations as a result of a communications facility must adhere to Section 7.07 of the Rules and Regulations Governing the Subdivision of Land in Hubbardston, Massachusetts, Dated 1988. - h.f.
+All drainage issues as a result of a communications facility must adhere to Section 7.10 of the Rules and Regulations Governing the Subdivision of Land in Hubbardston, Massachusetts, Dated 1988, as amended. - i-g.
+All utility installations as a result of a communications facility must adhere to Section 7.07 of the Rules & Regulations Governing the Subdivision of Land in Hubbardston, Massachusetts, Dated 1988. - j-h.
+An application shall be made by a licensed carrier or shall include documentation establishing that a licensed carrier has committed to locating antennae on the tower. - ki.\\A special permit as defined in zoning bylaw 7.1 -7.5 and an environmental impact study 8.1-8.4.